Digital artwork by Adam Ferriss

 "Ah, boy," says Miller, and that is all he would say.

 Miller is one of the ones a good mother would warn you about—never too far away from women or parties, and nobody ain't have a clue how he getting the money to pay for either one.
 Miller just appear on the top step outside the middle shop-door one Saturday morning about six months ago and say he looking for work.
 When he come in, everybody else went silent, because say what you want, Miller was clean.
 Just-bathe-and-Jergens-smelling-like-cologne kind of clean.
 The kind of clean the men in the shop keep for Christmas.
 Miller was wearing a red shirt, an orange tie, a pair of concrete-grey Jimmy Dean corduroys and some long-mouth, light-brown, hard-sole shoes.
 I did always like them kind of corduroys, so when he ask, "mistress, you got any work?" like work was flour selling in sacks, I say "what kinda work?"
 And some one or other of them good-for-nothing rum-drinkers sprawled over dominoes in the corner whistle.
-And then some others laugh, 'cause it wasn't a secret that I don't tolerate no whistling in my shop.
-But nobody was saying who it was that whistled, and when the person whistle, I was looking at Miller.
+And then some others laugh, 'cause it wasn't a secret I don't tolerate no whistling in my shop.
+But nobody was saying who whistled, and when the person whistle, I was looking at Miller.

 "Anything I could do with my hands," says Miller, "I good with my hands."

 And the body whistled again.
 And the laughing start up again—Concorde, Griffith, Postman, D.Brown and Flex, everybody skinning.
-So I say, "Mister Griffith, get the hell outta my shop," 'cause Stevenson used to say that you can't let these types think you getting soft, and anyways, Griffith looked the drunkest and the stretch of his words was saying he already had enough and it was probably about time he left anyway.
+So I say, "Mister Griffith, get the hell outta my shop," 'cause Stevenson used to say you can't let these types think you getting soft, and anyways, Griffith looked the drunkest and the stretch of his words was saying he already had enough and it was probably about time he left anyway.
 Since Griffith kill those people with the bus, he can't stop drinking.
 Not even noon on a Saturday morning and he drinking rum already.
 Griffith start protesting, "Mistress-s-s, not me, I didn't do it."
 And Concorde say, "It wasn't Griffith, Mistress," probably 'cause he was fixing to relieve Griffith of the pocket money his wife give him through one of his frig-up card games.
-Week after week, Griffith does lose that fifty, sometimes more, usually when Concorde realize that Griffith drunk enough to think he wiser than one of Concorde card-tricks.
+Week after week, Griffith does lose that fifty, sometimes more, usually when Concorde realize Griffith drunk enough to think he wiser than one of Concorde card-tricks.
 People say Concorde went to prison in New York for some of them tricks.
 Anybody with half a brain would know better than to play with him.

 "You hear what I say?"

-Griffith scrape back the Coca-cola-colored bench he was sitting on, and his shoulders curve inwards in one of his threadbare, blue bus-driver shirts, and he shake his head and suck his teeth and he stand up and he shuffle out, squinting at the morning sun when he leave the doorway, like something that crawls out when you move a rock.
+Griffith scrape back the Coca-cola-colored bench he was sitting on, and his shoulders curve inwards in one of his threadbare, blue bus-driver shirts, and he shake his head and suck his teeth and he stand up and he shuffle out, squinting at the morning sun when he leave the doorway, like something crawling out when you move a rock.
 When the sun hit him he put on the hat.
 Even though he get fired long time, Griffith still wearing the bus-driver hat with the little tin plate with his driver number on it.
-Concorde stupse, and toss his locks so that his gold chains rattle, but he stay sitting down.
+Concorde stupse, and toss his locks so his gold chains rattle, but he stay sitting down.
 Concorde is a lot of things, but stupid ain't one.

 "I got some painting to do, at the back," I say to Miller, "you could paint?"